e-gineering/gitflow-helper-maven-plugin/README.md

 In addition to supporting these goals for the project, this plugin does it in a manner that tries to be as effortless (yet configurable) as possible.
 If you use non-standard gitflow branch names (emer instead of hotfix), this plugin supports that.
 If you don't want to do version enforcement, this plugin supports that.
 If you want to use scm tagging with a custom tag format, we support that.
-If you want to use scm tagging **without having to add the <scm> section to your pom.xml or adding arcane -Dproperty arguments to your maven command**, this plugin supports that.
+If you want to use scm tagging **without having to add the <scm> section to your pom.xml or adding arcane -Dproperty arguments to your Maven command**, this plugin supports that.
 If you want to do three-tier deployments (snapshot, stage, production) without 'professional' artifact repository tools, and **without having to define a <distributionManagement> section to your pom.xml**, yep, this plugin supports that too.

 # I want all of that.
 (Usage)

  1. Make sure your build server sets environment variables for GIT_BRANCH, and GIT_URL.
 Jenkins & Hudson do this by default.
 The GIT_URL needs to be a developer connection type URL.
- 2. Configure the plugin goals and add the build extension to your maven project.
-Here's an example that will might get you going quickly...
+ 2. Configure the plugin goals and add the build extension to your Maven project.
+Here's an example that will get you going quickly...

 ```
 <project>